nkamatam/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/03_DynamoDB_Partitions.md

 * Underlying storage and processing nodes of DynamoDB

-* Initially one table equates to one partition
+* Initially one table equates to one partition by default

 * Initially all the data in the table is stored on that partition